 4. TAPE VS EYELETS

 Although the majority of rods that are up in houses are tracks to accommodate taped curtains, eyelets are becoming increasingly popular.
-Eyelets are easier to install , no curtain hooks or prongs are needed, and the end result tends to be a cleaner, more modern look.
-Eyelets also allow you to cover more window, as it’s not necessary to have them as full as a taped curtain.
-However, if you prefer a fuller curtain taped curtains would be your better option.
+Eyelets are slightly easier to install, no curtains hooks or prongs needed, and the end result tends to be a cleaner, more modern look.
+Eyelets also allow you to cover more window, as it's not necessary to have them as full as taped curtains.
+However, if you prefer a fuller look, taped curtains would be your better option.
 There's no right or wrong here, it's more about finding the curtain that best suits your personal style or circumstances.
-You might have moved into a rental that already has tape tracks, in which case it would be cheaper and more convenient just to use what is already available.
+You might have moved to a rental that already has tape tracks in places, in which case it's more cost-effective and convenient to use what is already available.

 5. LINED VS UNLINED

-All of the SG ready made curtains are lined, and for us, it's definitely the way to go.
-With the harsh African sun and weather conditions we recommend that all curtains are lined to protect the actual curtain against fading.
-This also offers superior block out and privacy.
+All of the SG Ready Made Curtains are lined (with the exception of sheer designs such as Aerial & Tranquil), and for us, it's definitely the way to go.
+With the harsh African sun and weather conditions we recommend that all curtains are lined to protect the actual curtain against harsh UV rays that can cause fading.
+This also offers light reduction and privacy.

 We offer a range of beautiful textured sheer plains and sheer stripe options.
-Sheers are wonderful for decorative purposes, adding a light and breezy feel or to perhaps to add some warmth as a layer in front of functional blinds.
+Sheers are wonderful for decorative purposes, adding a light and breezy feel or perhaps to add some warmth as a layer in front of functional blinds.
 Some might even run a double curtain track with a sheer behind a curtain to keep closed for extra privacy during the day but enjoy the coverage of a lined curtain when needed.
+Designs Tranquil and Aerial offer sheer options